toddhalfpenny/widgets-on-pages/readme.txt

 === Widgets on Pages ===
 Contributors: toddhalfpenny
 Donate link: n/a
-Tags: widgets, sidebar, pages, post
-Requires at least: 2.8
+Tags: widgets, sidebar, pages, post, shortcode, inline Requires at least: 2.8
 Tested up to: 2.9.2
-Stable tag: 0.0.2
+Stable tag: 0.0.3

-Allows 'in-page' widget areas so widgets can be defined via shortcut straight into page/post content
+Allows 'in-page' widget areas so widgets can be defined via shortcode straight into page/post content

 == Description ==

-Allows 'in-page' widget areas so widgets can be defined via shortcut straight into page/post content
+Allows 'in-page' widget areas so widgets can be defined via shortcut straight into page/post content.
+There is one default widget area that can be used or you can add more from the settings menu.
+You can currently have up to 5 widget areas (sidebars).
+Each sidebar can be called indepentenly by  a shortcode and you can call more than one per post/page.

 == Installation ==